Ravenbrook/mps/manual/source/topic/finalization.rst

     to do the finalization.
-In such an implementation, the client program's finalization code may end up running concurrently with other code that accesses the underlying resource, and so access to the resource need to be guarded with a lock, but then an unlucky scheduling of finalization can result in deadlock.
+In such an implementation, the client program's finalization code may end up running concurrently with other code that accesses the underlying resource, and so access to the resource needs to be guarded with a lock, but then an unlucky scheduling of finalization can result in deadlock.
 See :ref:`Boehm (2002) <BOEHM02>` for a detailed discussion of this issue.